Multiplicative non-Gaussian model error estimation in data assimilation: Acknowledgements

 \section{Acknowledgements}

-The research of S.Pathiraja has been partially funded by Deutsche Forschungsgemeinschaft (DFG) through grant CRC 1294 "Data Assimilation" and by the UNSW Faculty of Engineering Postdoctoral Writing Fellowship.
-PJvL acknowledges support from the EU-funded ERC grant CUNDA, and from the UK Natural Environment Research Council via National Centre of Earth Observation.
+The research of S.Pathiraja has been partially funded by Deutsche Forschungsgemeinschaft (DFG) - SFB1294/1 - 318763901 and by the UNSW Faculty of Engineering Postdoctoral Writing Fellowship.
+PJvL acknowledges support from the EU-funded ERC grant CUNDA under number 694509.
 We gratefully acknowledge Professor G. Gottwald and Professor S. Reich for insightful discussions during the development of this work.